Carrot Top Pesto

 - 1 clove garlic

-- ¼ teaspoon each: sea salt and pepper
+- ¼ teaspoon EACH: sea salt and pepper

 Instructions

-- Chop the carrots into 2-inch lengths, put them on a baking sheet, and toss them with the oil, salt, and pepper.
-Roast the carrots for 20 minutes.2 bunches of carrots, 2 teaspoons olive oil, ¼ teaspoon each: sea salt and pepper
+- Preheat the oven to 425 degrees Fahrenheit.
+Chop the carrots into 2-inch lengths, put them on a baking sheet, and toss them with the oil, salt, and pepper.
+Roast the carrots for 20 minutes.2 bunches of carrots, 2 teaspoons olive oil, ¼ teaspoon EACH: sea salt and pepper

-- Place the carrot top pesto ingredients in your food processor or small blender and blend until mostly smooth.2 cups carrot top leafy greens, ⅓ cup salted toasted cashews, ⅓ cup mild flavored olive oil, 2 tablespoons freshly squeezed lemon juice, 1 clove garlic, ¼ teaspoon each: sea salt and pepper
+- Place the carrot top pesto ingredients in your food processor or small blender and blend until mostly smooth.2 cups carrot top leafy greens, ⅓ cup salted toasted cashews, ⅓ cup mild flavored olive oil, 2 tablespoons freshly squeezed lemon juice, 1 clove garlic, ¼ teaspoon EACH: sea salt and pepper

 Notes